MicrosoftDocs/Viva/Viva/engage/configure-your-viva-engage-network/deprecation-of-basic-freemium-networks.md

 search.appverid:
 - MOE150
 - MET150
-description: "We retired Basic/Freemium networks at the end of 2022 for smoother integration and new functionality for our customers."
+description: "We retired Viva Engage Basic/Freemium networks at the end of 2022 for an improved customer experience through new functionality and smoother integration."
 ---

 # Basic/Freemium are retired - Frequently asked questions

 Starting December 1st, 2022, we retired Microsoft Yammer Basic/Freemium networks to ensure smoother integration and new functionality for our Microsoft Viva Engage customers.
 This decision was initially announced in June 2022, and loss of network access was enforced in May 2023.

-#### We still want an Engage network.
+#### We still want a Viva Engage network.
 What can we do?

-If your organization has an Office 365 or Microsoft 365 license, Engage is included.
+If your organization has an Office 365 or Microsoft 365 license, Viva Engage is included.
 See [Manage Viva Engage domains in Office 365](../configure-your-viva-engage-network/manage-viva-engage-domains.md).
 If your organization doesn't have a license, [subscriptions are available]( https://www.microsoft.com/microsoft-365/compare-microsoft-365-enterprise-plans?rtc=1) starting at $8 per user per month.

-#### My organization has an Engage network, but users from Freemium networks collaborate with us.
+#### My organization has a Viva Engage network, but users from Freemium networks collaborate with us.
 Can they join our network as guests?

 Not unless they upgrade their license.
 If you're based in the US, you can invite them to collaborate with you through an [external network](../work-with-external-users/create-and-manage-an-external-network.md).

-#### Our collaborators can no longer access our external network as guests.
+#### Our collaborators no longer have access to our external network as guests.
 How can they regain access?

 It sounds like your collaborators have basic (Freemium) accounts, which are now retired.
-To regain access, guests must contact their organization's network administrator to upgrade.
-If you're based in the US, you can invite collaborators to your external network.
-Or, if your tenant runs in Native Mode, you can invite them to individual communities.
+If your Viva Engage networks are hosted in the US, you can invite guests to your external network.
+If you run your tenant in Native Mode, you can invite them to individual communities.
+Before you can do this, however, your collaborators must contact their organization’s network administrator to upgrade their license.

 #### What if we want to keep all our data from the old network and move it to the new network?

 Data migration isn't a service provided by Microsoft.
 You can [engage a partner](https://go.microsoft.com/fwlink/p/?LinkID=862345&clcid=0x409&culture=en-us&country=US) for data migration service from your basic network to your new enterprise network.
+If, after talking with a partner you discover that you need temporary administrator role access to migrate your data, contact Microsoft Support.

+#### I don't have an enterprise network provisioned yet.
+Can I just add my basic network domain to Office 365 or Microsoft 365 to upgrade in place?

+No. Adding your basic network domain to Office 365/Microsoft 365 will delete the contents of your basic network.
+[Export your basic network data](../eac-as-manage-data.md) first.

 #### We're a nonprofit organization that relies on a free version.
 What can we do?